einargs/mypy/refinement_design.md

         because that is checked.
 - [ ] test refinement variable uniqueness
   - [ ] when inferring a new type from a return value.
+- [ ] test how this stuff interacts with overloaded functions

 # Luke thoughts
 - See how much I can do without needing to add annotations